Alex Verdugo Player Props: Red Sox vs. Pirates

-On Tuesday, Alex Verdugo (coming off going 3-for-5) and the Boston Red Sox play the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
-First pitch is at 7:10 PM ET.
+After going 1-for-4 in his last game, Alex Verdugo and the Boston Red Sox face the Pittsburgh Pirates (who will start Mitch Keller) at 1:35 PM ET on Wednesday.

-In his last appearance, he strung together three hits (going 3-for-5) against the Pirates.
+He had a one-hit showing in his previous game (1-for-4) against the Pirates.

 Alex Verdugo Game Info & Props vs. the Pirates